Skip to main content

 Who Gets an Automatic Exemption

 Banks, savings and loan associations, title insurance companies, trust companies, and the public fiduciary are exempt from the bond requirement by default.
-These institutions already operate under regulatory oversight, so the court treats their institutional safeguards as sufficient.
+These institutions already operate under regulatory oversight.
+The court treats their institutional safeguards as sufficient protection.

 The personal representative is a national banking association, a holder of a banking permit under the laws of this state, a savings and loan association authorized to conduct trust business in this state, a title insurance company that is qualified to do business under the laws of this state, a trust company holding a certificate to engage in trust business from the deputy director of the financial institutions division of the department of insurance and financial institutions or the public fiduciary.